mikedilger/mosaic-spec/docs/bootstrap.md

 listed.
 But see below for other limitations on the number of servers.

 Users can change servers and update these bootstrap entries at any time.

+Clients should check for updates to bootstrap records if their cached data is more than 30 minutes old.

 ### Usage of servers and limits on their number